mjancarik/to-aop/README.md

 The to-aop module help you with applying [Aspect Oriented Programming](https://www.cs.ubc.ca/~gregor/papers/kiczales-ECOOP1997-AOP.pdf) to JavaScript.
 It use under the hood [ES Proxy](https://ponyfoo.com/articles/es6-proxies-in-depth) for object same as other similar modules.
 It allow you hook class without creating new instance as well.
 It use javascript prototype for that.

+For example I am using it for adding hooks to production code where all debug code is missing.
+I don't have got access to instance but I have only class constructor.

 More articles about AOP:
 1. https://blog.mgechev.com/2015/07/29/aspect-oriented-programming-javascript-aop-js/
 2. https://hackernoon.com/aspect-oriented-programming-in-javascript-es5-typescript-d751dda576d0